travelmarx/spotifyplaylistpython/README.md

 ## Create the Python web app to connect to Spotify

-This section is for those interested in how we arrived at the code in this repo.
-This is not the only way to do, rather how we muddled our way through it.
+This section is for those interested in how we developed the code in this repo.
+This is not the only way to do, rather how we approached it.

 We'll bootstrap the process of installation using a virtual environment.
 If you plan to run locally only with containers, the virtual environment won't be used.
 However, we find that when working with Python and containers, we often make make sure the code works both in a virtual environment and running in a container.
 The iteration cycle of code-test-fix is slightly quicker in virtual environment.